Scissor Lift Safety Rules

 – Workers should keep the work area close to the list to avoid having to lean away from the scissor lift

-Making sure scissor lifts are stable is the key to preventing tip overs and collapses.
+Knowing what is a scissor lift isn’t enough to keep safe on the job.
+Workers must ensure scissor lifts are stable.
+This can help them avoid tip overs and collapses.
+Stability is one of the most important parts of construction site safety with scissor lifts.
 As one of the most effective ways for preventing the majority of scissor lift accidents, stabilization of the lift can be achieved using the following scissor lift safety tips:

 – Follow all manufacturer’s instructions for moving on a scissor lift safely